Jonestown: Deaths in Jonestown

 I tell you, I don't care how many screams you hear, I don't care how many anguished cries ... death is a million times preferable to 10 more days of this life.
 If you knew what was ahead of you – if you knew what was ahead of you, you'd be glad to be stepping over tonight.

 Rhodes described a scene of both hysteria and confusion as parents watched their children die from the poison.
-He also stated that most present "quietly waited their own turn to die", and that many of the assembled Temple members "walked around like they were in a trance".
-Survivor Tim Carter has suggested that, like a previous practice, that day's lunch of grilled cheese sandwiches may have been tainted with sedatives.
-This crowd was surrounded by armed guards, offering members the basic dilemma of death by poison or death by a guard's hand.
-Cries and screams of children and adults were easily heard on the tape recording made.
+He also stated that most present "quietly waited their own turn to die" and that many of the assembled Temple members "walked around like they were in a trance."
+Survivor Tim Carter later suggested that, like a previous practice, that day's lunch of grilled cheese sandwiches may have been tainted with sedatives.
+The crowd was surrounded by armed guards, offering members the basic dilemma of death by poison or death by a guard's hand.
+Cries and screams of children and adults are audibly heard on the death tape.
 As more Temple members died, eventually the guards themselves were called in to die by poison.

 Jones was found dead lying next to his chair in the pavilion between two other bodies, his head cushioned by a pillow.
 His death was caused by a gunshot wound to his left temple that Guyanese Chief Medical Examiner Leslie Mootoo stated was consistent with being self-inflicted.

-The events at Jonestown constituted the greatest single loss of American civilian life in a deliberate act until the incidents of 11 September 2001.